 Start with informational cluster articles that target lower-competition keywords.
 These pieces establish your topical presence and link back to your pillar page immediately.
 Save high-competition keywords for later when your domain authority has increased through the accumulated link equity from your growing cluster.

 Internal links transform disconnected articles into a cohesive topic cluster that search engines can understand and rank.
 You need to implement a consistent linking pattern that connects every cluster article to your pillar page and strategically links related cluster articles to each other.
-This creates the semantic relationships that signal topical authority to Google's algorithms and guide readers through your content in a logical progression.

 Every cluster article must link to your pillar page using natural anchor text that includes your target keyword.
 Place this link within the first 200 words of your cluster content to establish the relationship immediately.
 Add 1 to 3 additional contextual links throughout the article when you reference concepts covered in your pillar.